GiaDDoan/active-directory-home-lab/README.md

 # Active-Directory

 ## Objective

-The Active Directory Lab project was designed to guide users through the process of building a home lab environment focused on learning Active Directory management and security.
-The primary goal was to enable participants to set up an environment that simulates real-world IT infrastructure and supports both blue team and general IT skill development.
-This comprehensive, hands-on series provided step-by-step instructions on configuring an Active Directory domain, deploying assets such as Windows Server 2022, Windows 10, Kali Linux, and Splunk, and ingesting logs for event monitoring.
+In my Active Directory Lab project, I aimed to showcase the process of building a home lab environment focused on learning Active Directory management and security.
+My goal was to create an environment that simulates real-world IT infrastructure and supports both blue team and general IT skill development.
+This comprehensive, hands-on project involved configuring an Active Directory domain, deploying assets such as Windows Server 2022, Windows 10, Kali Linux, and Splunk, and ingesting logs for event monitoring.

-The project culminated in using Kali Linux to conduct a brute-force attack on the domain and leveraging Splunk to observe and analyze the generated telemetry.
-Participants also had the opportunity to use Atomic Red Team for further testing and analysis.
-This immersive experience aimed to strengthen understanding of Active Directory administration, domain structure, and cybersecurity monitoring practices while fostering technical confidence and troubleshooting skills.
+I concluded the project by using Kali Linux to conduct a brute-force attack on the domain and leveraging Splunk to observe and analyze the generated telemetry.
+I also incorporated Atomic Red Team for further testing and analysis.
+This immersive experience helped me deepen my understanding of Active Directory administration, domain structure, and cybersecurity monitoring practices, while building my technical confidence and troubleshooting skills!

+I hope this inspires you to try building your own lab environment and see what you can learn!

 ### Skills Learned
 [Bullet Points - Remove this afterwards]